bookofproofs/bookofproofs.github.io/_sources/history/19th-century/calderwood.md

 title: Calderwood, Nora Isobel
 born: 1896
 died: 1985
-keywords: Nora Calderwood, Algebra, Differential Geometry, Topology, Calculus, Conformal Mapping, Analytic Continuation
+keywords: nora calderwood,calderwood
-description: Nora Calderwood pushed mathematical boundaries with her work on algebra, differential geometry, topology, calculus, conformal mapping, analytic continuation and linear differential equations.
+description: Nora Calderwood graduated from Edinburgh University and went on to a lectureship at Birmingham University.
+A prize in algebra at Birmingham is named after her.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---